 Negotiations at the letter of intent stage need to be handled carefully in tone and in substance as they will be critical in determining what goes into final, binding agreements.
 It is important for sellers to engage an experienced corporate attorney prior to this stage of the transaction to ensure transaction terms which are as favorable as possible.

-Peter Feinberg has almost 25 years’ experience representing primarily middle market companies in all aspects and many sectors of merger and acquisition transactions.
+Peter Feinberg has more than 25 years’ experience representing primarily middle market companies in all aspects and many sectors of merger and acquisition transactions.
 Mr. Feinberg has successfully closed well over 100 merger and acquisition transactions, representing buyers and sellers, public and privately held companies, multinational firms, family owned businesses and private equity firms.
-He practices…
+He…

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.